Demonstration of Weak-Link Physics in the Dynamical Response of Transition-Edge Sensors: Results

-\emph{Results}.---Our numerically calculated predictions for $\alpha_I$ and $\beta_I$ are plotted in Fig.~\ref{fig:BetaAlphaVSR0} as a function of $R_0$ (cyan-blue circles) for several TES bilayer geometries, showing excellent agreement with the measured values (black dots).
+Our numerically calculated predictions for $\alpha_I$ and $\beta_I$ are plotted in Fig.~\ref{fig:BetaAlphaVSR0} as a function of $R_0$ (cyan-blue circles) for several TES bilayer geometries, showing excellent agreement with the measured values (black dots).
 For comparison, we also plot the analytical predictions resulting from the RSJ model in the absence of thermal effects, $\beta_I^\mathrm{RSJ}=(R_N/R_0)^2-1$ (blue dashed), and the two-fluid model, $\beta_I^\mathrm{2fluid}=c_RR_N/R_0-1$ (red dashed) with $c_R=1$~\cite{bennett2013resistance}.
-The latter is based on the assumption that the TES resistance is solely determined by physical processes occurring in the thin film~\cite{irwin1998thermal}, and not due to Josephson physics.
+The latter is based on the assumption that the TES resistance is determined, instead of Josephson phenomena, by other physical processes occurring in the thin film, such as phase-slip events~\cite{irwin1998thermal}.
+The experimental data (black circles) is obtained via complex impedance measurements~\cite{taralli2019complex,lindeman2004complex} using the same measurement setup that is reported in Ref.~\cite{gottardi2021voltage} both for the dc- and ac-biased devices.

 Evidently, $\beta_I^\mathrm{RSJ}$ overpredicts the data over the whole range of the transition, signaling that pure Josephson physics is not enough to explain the TES response.
-Note that even when thermal noise is included, e.g., using the Fokker-Planck formulation of Eq.~(\ref{eq:Fokker-Planck}) or analytical calculations~\cite{kozorezov2011modelling}, this trend persists.
+Note that even when thermal noise is included, \emph{e.g.}, using the Fokker-Planck formulation of Eq.~(\ref{eq:Fokker-Planck}) or analytical calculations~\cite{kozorezov2011modelling}, this trend persists.
 In addition, comparative analysis has shown that the two-fluid model predictions are much closer to the data, therefore, challenging the idea of using weak-link models to describe TES physics~\cite{bennett2013resistance}.
-However, as Fig.~\ref{fig:BetaAlphaVSR0} demonstrates, our weak-link model that additionally includes the effects of the power-thermal equation and an updated definition of the TES dynamic resistance, leads to the correct behavior for both $\alpha_I$ and $\beta_I$.
+However, as Fig.~\ref{fig:BetaAlphaVSR0} demonstrates, our weak-link model that additionally includes the effects of the power-thermal equation in the parameter $\eta$, leading to the updated definition of $R_d$ in Eq.~(\ref{eq:Rd_def}), predicts the correct behavior for both $\alpha_I$ and $\beta_I$.
 The predictions for $\alpha_I$ based on the RSJ and two-fluid model are not shown, since, as pointed out in Ref.~\cite{bennett2013resistance}, a fair comparison of the two models is hindered by a strong dependence on the derivative $\partial I_c/\partial T$.